 The site is at the flood plain formed by the confluence of several water courses, especially Wadi Bahla and Wadi Sayfam and when founded might have been, as it is now, an agricultural area.

 The name Salut ( سـلـوت ) is associated with two legends in Oman, both with historical characters.
-Possibly the most ancient for the period recounted is a visit by King Solomon on a journey between Jerusalem and Persepolis on his magic carpet, with for added charm an Eagle.
+Possibly the most ancient for the period recounted is a visit by King Solomon on a journey between Jerusalem and Persepolis on his magic carpet, with for added charm an Eagle who lived at Salut.
 Unfortunately for this legend, King Solomon died many centuries before the foundation of Persepolis.
 However Salut is also associated with a battle between the Arabs who were arriving from Yemen into this region which was dominated by Persia, presumably the Achaemenids who did build Persepolis.
-Was our Salut this legendary location, or was it one of the other Saluts in Oman; textual evidence may be sparse but the antiquities here favour our location.
+There are several locations called ‘Salut’ in Oman, was our Salut this legendary location, or was it one of the other Saluts in Oman; textual evidence may be sparse but the antiquities here must favour our location.

 Salut’s main complex was located on a small ‘tell’, the loanword from Arabic that means hill and in archaeology is now used to describe the mound of debris from man-made creations.
 Salut’s tell was in fact a limestone hill which rises about 20meters above the plain, completely covered by the debris caused by the collapse of the stones and mud bricks used in the construction of a fortified complex.